csupnig/the-promised-land/README.md

     A promise represents the eventual result of an asynchronous operation.

 #### Why Promises?
-Using callback functions to achieve asynchrony in code becomes just way too complicated when you have to compose multiple asynchronous calls and make decisions depending upon the outcome of this composition.
+Using callback functions to achieve asynchronicity in code becomes just way too complicated when you have to compose multiple asynchronous calls and make decisions depending upon the outcome of this composition.
 While handling the normal case is still somewhat feasible it starts to become very ugly when you have to provide rock solid exception handling.

 #### Callback vs. Promise